Empty state

 • Avoid repeating content from the title.

 • Keep messages one to two sentences long.
 Be considerate of people's time and patience.
-Be short and to the point, and avoid using jargon.
+Be short, to the point, and avoid using jargon.

-• Avoid having people look in another location for more information, but if it cant' be avoided, use a “Learn more” link.
+• Avoid having people look in another location for more information, but if it cant' be avoided, use a link to support content.

 Call to action (CTA)